zoesimmons/hs-coding-club-box-model-philly-springside-chestn-f924/README.md

 border-width: 10px;
 ```

-You can also short-hand the whole thing:
+You can also short-hand the whole thing.
+The order here is important.
+The `border-width` goes first, followed by `border-style`, and the `border-color`

 ```css
 border: 10px solid purple;